$R^2$-CoD: Understanding Text-Graph Complementarity in Relational Reasoning via Knowledge Co-Distillation: Unified framework for analysis

 To support visual interpretation, we apply PCA, which reduces the projected embeddings $(z_{\text{text}}, z_{\text{graph}})$ into a two dimensional space and reveals their spatial arrangement at various stages of training, i.e. whether there is clustering, separation, or overlap between modalities.

-For more precise measurement, we also compute batch-level cosine similarity between paired representations, along with average within- and between-modality distances based on cosine distance.
-Together, these measures capture both the directional and spatial properties of different modalities in the learned representation space.
+For a more precise measurement, we also compute batch-level cosine similarity between paired representations, along with average within- and between-modality distances based on cosine distance.
+Formally, given two representation vectors $\mathbf{x}$ and $\mathbf{y}$, the cosine similarity is defined as